mobizt/ReadyMail/README.md

 Please note that library itself does not make your device to crash, the memory leak, memory allocation failure due to available memory is low and dangling pointer when the network/SSL client that assigned to the `SMTPClient` and `IMAPClient` does not exist in its usage scope, are the major causes of the crashes.

+## ESP32 Issues

+Since ESP32 v3.0.0 RC1, the network protocols upgrade feature is added to the new NetworkClientSecure aka WiFiClientSecure class.

+There is some code flaws in [this PR](https://github.com/espressif/arduino-esp32/pull/9100) that introduces the protocols upgrade integration.

+The issue is when stooping the `NetworkClienSecure` since it was connected, if the `NetworkClienSecure::setPlainStart()` was called, the `NetworkClienSecure::connected()` will get stuck for 30 seconds.

+The issue is from the code that is trying to call [lwIP::select()](https://github.com/espressif/arduino-esp32/blob/15e71a6afd21f9723a0777fa2f38d4c647279933/libraries/NetworkClientSecure/src/ssl_client.cpp#L455) function without the write's `fdset` even if that select is used for lwIP socket reading purpose.
+It will get stuck until the timeout is occurred.

+The work around to fix this issue can be done by adding the write's `fdset` to the `lwIP::select()` parameter.

+The `ReadyMail` has nothing to do with the ESP32 `NetworkClienSecure` unless avoiding to call `Client::connected()` in the code when compiling for ESP32.
+The server connection status is obtained from the returning status of `Client::connect()` and reset when calling `Client::stop()`.

 # License #

 The MIT License (MIT)